Joseph Carruthers: Premier

-With the coming of Federation in 1901, Reid went to the Federal House and was replaced as leader by Charles Lee.
+When the Federation was established in 1901, Reid went to the Federal House and was replaced as leader by Charles Lee.
 Lee was not very successful and soon Carruthers replaced him as leader of the New South Wales opposition, creating the Liberal and Reform Association as the successor to the Free Trade Party.
 The LRA had an innovative structure, with mass membership, coordinated campaign strategies and a permanent executive.
 Carruthers had deliberately moved the party away from the tariff issue, which was now a Federal responsibility, and established a broad platform embodying the principles of Gladstonian classical liberalism.
 He positioned his support for enterprise and economic freedom against what he saw as the increasingly socialistic policies of the Progressive Minister for Public Works Edward William O'Sullivan and the Labor Party, arguing that politics required clear 'lines of cleavage' with a two-party system to give people a clear choice at elections.
-In doing so Carruthers placed his liberal party on the centre-right of the political divide, a move George Reid would copy with his Federal anti-socialist campaign.
+In doing so Carruthers placed his liberal party on the centre-right of the political divide, a move George Reid would copy with his federal anti-socialist campaign.

 Carruthers party won the July 1904 election on "an alliance of Liberalism, temperance and Protestantism".
 The middle Progressive Party was isolated by Carruthers 'lines of cleavage' rhetoric, leaving them with only 16 seats.
-Although Carruthers had a majority of only one in the House, many of the Progressives gave him tacit support and his ministry never seemed to be in real danger during its term of office.
-As Premier and Treasurer, Carruthers did admirable work and not only showed increasing surpluses each year, but at the same time, succeeded in reducing taxation and railway rates.
-His Local Government Act of 1906 introduced the enduring comprehensive system of local government, which exists to this day.
 This new tier of government was set up without a significant increase in taxation, as the existing land tax was transferred to become council rates.
 In 1907 Carruthers even promised to abolish the income tax, a policy his successor Charles Wade would partially follow through with, abolishing the tax for incomes under £1000.
-Between 1904 and 1907, closer settlement schemes made nearly six million acres (24,000 km^{2}) available for settlement.
 A beginning was also made on the Burrinjuck irrigation dam.
 In 1907, Carruthers succeeded in forcing a "fusion" of much of the Progressive Party with the LRA, further cementing the liberals as the main opposition to the Labor Party in New South Wales.

 Curruthers and the New South Wales Government that he led were strongly opposed to the selection of Dalgety, as the site of Australia's national capital, under the Seat of Government Act 1904.
 Their opposition to Dalgety and preference for a site in the 'Yass-Canberra' area was important in the later selection of Canberra.